Carl Gershman: Social Democrats USA

-At the Socialist Party USA Convention in December 1972, he introduced the international program, which was approved by a two to one vote; the losing alternative, proposed by Michael Harrington, called for an immediate withdrawal of U.S. forces from Vietnam, while the majority resolution called for a negotiated peace settlement.

-At this convention, the Socialist Party changed its name to Social Democrats, USA (SDUSA) by a vote of 73 to 34.
+At the Socialist Party USA convention in December 1972, Gershman introduced the international program, which was approved by a two to one vote; the losing alternative, proposed by Michael Harrington, called for an immediate withdrawal of U.S. forces from Vietnam, while the majority resolution called for a negotiated peace settlement.
+At the convention, the Socialist Party changed its name to Social Democrats USA (SDUSA) by a vote of 73 to 34.
 Harrington resigned from SDUSA and founded the Democratic Socialist Organizing Committee (DSOC) in 1973.
 In 1975, Gershman published a monograph on the foreign policy of the American labor movement.

-Gershman became a leader of SDUSA.
-From 1975 to January 1980, Gershman served as the executive director of SDUSA.
+From 1975 to January 1980, Gershman served as executive director of SDUSA.
 In 1980, he debated Michael Harrington on the topic of foreign policy.

-United Nations Committee on Human Rights (1981–1984)

-Gershman served as the United States Ambassador to the United Nations Human Rights Council during the first term of the Reagan Administration.
+Gershman served as the U.S. ambassador to the United Nations Human Rights Council during the first term of the Reagan Administration.